Pesquisar

 4. Promoting Financial Literacy

-Banks are investing in education—offering workshops, online resources, and community outreach to help people understand:
+Banks are actively investing in financial education by offering workshops, online resources, and community outreach initiatives to help people better understand key topics, including:

-Access to credit is a game-changer for small businesses.
-Banks are:
+Access to credit can be a game-changer for small businesses.
+To support entrepreneurs, banks are:

-- Creating platforms for digital payments and e-commerce
+• Creating platforms for digital payments and e-commerce, helping businesses expand their reach

 Real-Life Impact: Stories of Change